oar-team/batsim/docs/input-events.rst

 Machine_available
 ~~~~~~~~~~~~~~~~~

-The machines specified by the `resources` field (representend as an :ref:`interval_set`) become available.
+The machines specified by the `resources` field (represented as an :ref:`interval_set`) become available.
 It is now possible to execute jobs on these machines.

 .. code:: json